 Empty the keg of the cleaning solution and replace all the fittings along with the O-rings, taking care that the fittings and tubes are replaced correctly.
 Again, fill the keg with warm water and cleaner, seal with the hatch, and set the keg upside down for a few hours to cleanse the top of the keg’s inside.
 Rinse thoroughly multiple times with hot water.

 Once your beer is ready for serving and you have a clean keg, it’s time to prepare the keg and transfer the beer.

-First, sanitize the assembled keg thoroughly by filling it up with water and adding your preferred sanitizer.
-No-rinse sanitizer is recommended to avoid the need of an additional rinse step.
-Allow the keg to sit with the sanitizer solution for 10-20 minutes, then flip it upside down and let sit for 10-20 minutes to sanitize the top portion.
-Remove the hatch, empty the keg, and leave upside down to allow to drip-dry.
+First, sanitize the assembled keg thoroughly by completely filling it with a solution of your preferred sanitizer.
+A no-rinse sanitizer is recommended to avoid needing an additional rinse step: simply follow the manufacturer’s instructions to prepare the correct dilution.
+Allow the keg to sit with the sanitizer solution for 10 minutes, then flip it upside down (make sure the hatch is sealed!) and let it sit for another 10 minutes to ensure the top of the keg and the hatch are completely sanitized.

 Carbonation & Serving

 With the beer racked into the keg, it’s time to carbonate.
 Using the recipe or style guidelines, determine the ideal carbonation level, measured in volumes of CO2, for the style you are kegging.
 Generally speaking 2.0 volumes of CO2 will work if you are not sure where to start.

 With a target carbonation level in mind, next take the temperature of the beer in the keg.
 The colder the beer, the more easily CO2 is dissolved, so it will effect the desired level of pressure.
 Download a complimentary copy of “A Bottler’s Guide to Kegging” and use Table 1 to determine the ideal level of pressure (PSI) to achieve the target carbonation level at the beer’s current temperature.